ibm-cloud-docs/vmwaresolutions/vmonic/trbl_add_host_bypass.md

 This event occurs because VMware® is installing the High Availability agent by intended bypassing acceptance level verification.
 {: tsCauses}

-This message does not indicate a problem and it can be ignored.
+This message does not indicate a problem and can be ignored.
 {: tsResolve}